emilefleming/conGreet/README.md

 # conGreet

+### Descritption

 conGreet is a web app that allows the user to quickly and easily find their elected officials in the U.S. Congress.
+Users are presented with small cards for their officials that contain links to quickly call them and voice their opinion.

+### Tech

+This project is built with HTML5, CSS3, and JavaScript ES6.
+It also uses the Materialize framework and jQuery.

+### Features

 Users start by entering their address and are presented with their three representatives, two in the Senate and one in the House.